kala13x/derpina/README.md

 ```

 ###Agent mode
-Derpina has agent mode, if you will enable agent mode, derpina searchs keywors in whole chat and if he detects keywords which are defined in stdinc.h file, derpina sends you message in mobile nomber via magtisun library.
+Derpina has agent mode, if you will enable agent mode, derpina searchs keywors in whole chat and if he detects keywords which are defined in agent.cfg file, derpina sends you message in mobile nomber via magtisun library.
 Here is arguments how to use agent mode:
 ```
 -a  #enable agent mode
 -o  #disable agent mode
 ```

 With argument -a, derpina enables agent mode and makes you able to input your magtifun number and password.
-Derpina searches keywords which are defined as ALERT in src/stdinc.h file and if deprina founds keywords in IRC chat, it sends whole message at your phone number, which is defined in src/stdinc.h file as MSL_NUMBER.
+Derpina searches keywords which are defined as ALERT in agent.cfg file and if deprina founds keywords in IRC chat, it sends whole message at your phone number, which is defined in agent.cfg file as NUMBER.

 With argument -o, derpina disables recently enabled agent mode and runs normally.